enescaglarr/R-Projects/README.md

 4. Install required packages and follow project-specific instructions.

 ## Contact
-For questions or feedback, feel free to reach out at enes.caglar@sabanciuniv.edu.
+If you have any questions or suggestions, feel free to reach out at **enes.caglar@sabanciuniv.edu**.

+---

-Thank you for exploring the R Projects repository! 🚀
+Thank you for visiting my **Excel Projects Repository**! 🚀